Paris hosts inaugural World Restaurant Awards

 Not bad for a journalist and blogger who only started cooking at the age of 30.

-"I went to culinary school straight after school, got the fright of my life and then ran in the opposite direction," he says.
+"I went to culinary school straight after school, got the fright of my life and then ran in the opposite direction," he said.

 Wolfgat restaurant, South Africa, took the "Restaurant of the Year" award.